What regulations do I need to adhere to?

 Please see Tourist Accommodation Start-up Guides for more information on the different amenities and provisions that are offered by each type of tourist accommodation category.

-Tourism NI encourages providers to apply as early as possible for certification, as it can take up to eight weeks to facilitate visit appointments.
+Tourism NI encourages providers to apply as early as possible for certification, as it can take up to twelve weeks to facilitate visit appointments.

 For certification (for new accommodation providers) please click here to apply online.